timdeputter/FitEx/README.md

 f it + 1
 ```

 I know, I know...
 You could use &(&1+1).
+That's right, but maybe the provided syntax is a little bit more readable.
-That's right.
-I more or less created this to try out macros.
+And anyway, I more or less created this to try out macros.

 ## Installation

-Add rendezvous as a dependency in your mix.exs file:
+Add FitEx as a dependency in your mix.exs file:

 ```elixir
   defp deps do